Skip to main contentSkip to main navigationSkip to footer content

 Copyright law covers seven (7) broad categories:

-• Motion pictures and audiovisual works – slide/tape multimedia presentations, filmstrips, films and videos; and
+• Motion pictures and audiovisual works – slide/tape multimedia presentations, filmstrips, films and videos.

 • Sound recordings and records – tapes, cassettes, and computer disks.